Duhyadi/Olotillo-genetic-diversity/meta_general/readme.md

 ## 🗺️ ``meta_Olotillo.xlsx``

+## Relationship among metadata files

+The file `meta_Olotillo.xlsx` serves as the master metadata table for the project.
+All other metadata files represent subsets or transformations of this file, created for specific analyses.

+- Geographic variables (state, municipality, locality, latitude, longitude, altitude) are consistent across all metadata files.
+- Population identifiers are shared across PCA, admixture, and diversity analyses.
+- Sampling scale (`type` / `scale`) is preserved across datasets.

-### This spreadsheet provides consolidated metadata for Olotillo maize samples.
+This spreadsheet provides consolidated metadata for *Olotillo* maize samples.
 Variable names are kept as in the original file, with English definitions and units where applicable.

 - **sample_ID:** unique identifier assigned to each biological sample.